Bonne of Luxembourg

 Bonne of Luxemburg or Jutta of Luxemburg (20 May 1315 – 11 September 1349), was born Jutta (Judith), the second daughter of King John of Bohemia, and his first wife, Elisabeth of Bohemia.
 She was the first wife of King John II of France; however, as she died a year prior to his accession, she was never a French queen.
 Jutta was referred to in French historiography as Bonne de Luxembourg, since she was a member of the House of Luxembourg.
 Among her children were Charles V of France, Philip II, Duke of Burgundy, and Joan, Queen of Navarre.

 Biography

-In June or July 1315, Jutta was betrothed to the future King Casimir the Great of Poland but he married Aldona of Lithuania in 1325 instead.
+In June or July 1315, Jutta was betrothed to the future King Casimir the Great of Poland, but he married Aldona of Lithuania in 1325 instead.

 In 1326, Jutta was next betrothed to Henry of Bar.
-This arrangement was broken, however, and she stayed at the abbey of Saint-Esprit until her marriage to John, Duke of Normandy and future King John II of France.
+This arrangement was broken, however, and she stayed at the abbey of Saint-Esprit until her marriage to John, Duke of Normandy, the future King John II of France.